elieandraos/clockwork-vue/README.md

 ![downloads](https://img.shields.io/npm/dt/@elieandraos/clockwork-vue)
 ![NPM](https://img.shields.io/npm/l/@elieandraos/clockwork-vue)

+This package is a Vue 3 adapter for the [clockwork validation library](https://github.com/elieandraos/clockwork) It ships 2 objects:
+- `Clockwork`: the native [library](https://github.com/elieandraos/clockwork) that handles all the validation flow (built-in rules, custom rules, custom error messages etc...)
-This package ships a Vue 3 composable that exposes the clockwork error bag to the component template.
+- `useClockwork()`: a Vue composable that exposes the validation errors to the component template.
-All the validation is still handled by the clockwork library, so make sure to check [the full documentation](https://github.com/elieandraos/clockwork) to benefit from all its features (built-in rules, custom rules, etc...)

 # Installation
 ```shell